Catoctin Mountain: Recreation

 The Journey Through Hallowed Ground Byway, a National Scenic Byway, loops and weaves through the northern part of the range.

 Names

 The name of Catoctin Mountain follows the convention of referring to an entire mountainous ridge as a single "mountain" in situations where there is no single prominent peak.
-Nevertheless, it is still occasionally (and erroneously) called the "Catoctin Mountains."
 However, the ridge clearly has two prominent segments, one south of the Potomac River in Virginia and one north of it in Maryland.

 According to the USGS, variant names of Catoctin Mountain have included Kittochiny Mountains, Kittockton Mountain, Kittocton Mountain, and South Mountain.
 However, in Maryland, South Mountain and Catoctin Mountain are separate, roughly parallel, mountains.

 The portion of the ridge directly west of Frederick, Maryland, is known locally as Braddock Mountain, and is signed as such where Interstate 70 crosses its summit, although the name is not recorded in the federal Geographic Names Information System.
 (The GNIS does, however, recognize the community of Braddock Heights, which is located there.)